stuartcarnie/blog/content/post/objective-c-ternary-operator.md

 - (NSString *)someValue {
 	return _someValue ?: (_someValue = [some expensive operation]);
 }
 ```

-When a consumer accesses the someValue property of MyObj, if _someValue is nil, the right size of the ternary expression is returned, which retrieves the value via some expensive operation and stores it in _someValue.
+When a consumer accesses the `someValue` property of `MyObj`, if `_someValue` is `nil`, the right size of the ternary expression is returned, which retrieves the value via some expensive operation and stores it in `_someValue`.